-On May 1, 2018, the last reported sale price of our common stock as reported on the NYSE American was \$0.16 per share.
-The actual offering price per share will be as determined between us and A.G.P./Alliance Global Partners, a unit of Euro Pacific Capital, Inc. (the "Underwriter") at the time of pricing, and may be at a discount to the current market price.
+On June 8, 2018, the last reported sale price of our common stock as reported on the NYSE American was \$1.50 per share.
+The actual offering price per Share and Series A Preferred Share in this offering will be as determined between us and A.G.P./Alliance Global Partners (the "Underwriter") at the time of pricing, and may be at a discount to the current market price of our common stock.